-1. Member States shall ensure that trade secret holders are entitled to apply for the measures, procedures and remedies provided for in this Directive in order to prevent, or obtain redress for, the unlawful acquisition, use or disclosure of their trade secret.
+- Member States shall ensure that trade secret holders are entitled to apply for the measures, procedures and remedies provided for in this Directive in order to prevent, or obtain redress for, the unlawful acquisition, use or disclosure of atheir trade secret. - 2.
+The acquisition of a trade secret without the consent of the trade secret holder shall be considered unlawful, whenever carried out intentionally or with gross negligence by: - (a) unauthorised -access -to-, copying or -copy appropriation of -any - documents, -objects, -materials, substances or electronic files, lawfully under the control of the trade secret

+\holder, -containing -the -trade -secret -or -from -which -the -trade -secret -can -be deduced;

+'''

+(b)-theft;

+deleted(c) bribery;

+deleted; (d) deception;

+deleted; (e)

+breach

+inducement to

+breach a

+confidentiality

+agreement or

+other

+any

+duty

+maintainsecrecy

+'''

-- 2. The acquisition of a trade secret without the consent of the trade secret holder shall be considered unlawful, whenever carried out by: unauthorised access to, copying or appropriation of any documents, objects, materials, (a) substances or electronic files, lawfully under the control of the trade secret holder, containing the trade secret or from which the trade secret can be deduced; (b) deleted deleted; (c) deleted; (d) deleted; (e) (f) any other conduct which, under the circumstances, is considered contrary to honest commercial practices.
-3. The use or disclosure of a trade secret shall be considered unlawful whenever carried out, without the consent of the trade secret holder by a person who is found to meet any of the following conditions: - be in breach of a confidentiality agreement or any other duty to not disclose the trade (b) secret;
+- (f) any other conduct which, under the circumstances, is considered contrary to honest commercial practices. - 3.
+The use or disclosure of a trade secret shall be considered unlawful whenever carried out, without the consent of the trade secret holder, intentionally or with gross negligence, by a person who is found to meet any of the following conditions: - (a) has acquired the trade secret deleted;